 Why blood is needed

 Blood carries oxygen and nutrients to every part of the body and takes away waste products.
-Unlike some other materials made by the body, blood cannot be made in a laboratory; it must come from a donor.
-The parts of the blood that are most commonly transfused are platelets, red blood cells, plasma, and cryoprecipitate.
+Because blood cannot be made in a laboratory, it must come from a donor.
+The following are the most commonly needed parts of blood:

 Platelets.
 Platelets are blood cells critical to blood clotting, which is the process that stops bleeding.
-When cancer and/or cancer treatment causes a person’s platelet level to fall too low, a transfusion may be given to reduce the risk of serious or life-threatening bleeding.
+When cancer and/or cancer treatment causes a person’s platelet level to fall too low, a transfusion can reduce the risk of serious or life-threatening bleeding.

 Red blood cells.
 Red blood cells contain hemoglobin, an iron-rich protein that carries oxygen throughout the body to vital organs and tissues.
-They are used to treat anemia (a low number of red blood cells), which can be caused by cancer and/or cancer treatment.
+They are used to treat anemia , which is a low number of red blood cells.
+Anemia can be caused by cancer and/or cancer treatment.

 Plasma.
 Plasma is the pale yellow liquid portion of the blood in which cells travel.
 It carries proteins that help control bleeding and antibodies that help fight infection.
-A plasma transfusion may be needed if a person has experienced severe bleeding.
+A person may need a plasma transfusion if he or she has experienced severe bleeding.

 Cryoprecipitate.
 Cryoprecipitate is the part of plasma that separates as frozen plasma slowly thaws.
-It contains a higher concentration of blood clotting proteins than regular plasma.
-This blood component is not often needed by patients with cancer.
+It contains a higher concentration of blood-clotting proteins than regular plasma.
+Patients with cancer do not often need this part of blood.

 Who can donate blood

 The American Red Cross requires donors to be healthy, weigh at least 110 pounds, and be at least 17 years old.
-(Some states allow 16-year-olds to donate blood with a parent’s consent.)
-Other factors that may affect a person’s eligibility to become a blood donor include:
+However, some states allow 16 year olds to donate blood with a parent’s consent.
+Other factors that may affect a person’s ability to donate blood include:

 Medications.
 Most medications do not pose a problem.
-However, people taking certain medications, such as blood thinners, must wait for a specified time after taking their last dose before they are able to donate blood.
+However, people taking certain medications, such as blood thinners, must wait for a specified time after taking their last dose before donating blood.

 A history of cancer.
-Most cancer survivors can donate blood if they have been cancer-free for 12 months.
-(People who had a low-risk skin cancer removed do not need to wait.)
+Most cancer survivors can donate blood if they have been cancer free for 12 months.
+People who have had a low-risk skin cancer removed do not need to wait.
 People with a history of blood cancer, such as leukemia or lymphoma, cannot donate.

 A history of other diseases or conditions.
 Certain diseases, such as HIV/AIDS and hepatitis, make a person ineligible to donate blood.
 Other chronic health conditions may make donation unsafe for individuals.